learn-co-curriculum/dsc-introduction-to-numpy/README.md

 print("Time it takes to add 1 to each element in a list WITH NumPy:", total_time_with_np) print("NumPy completes the operation", (total_time - total_time_with_np), "seconds faster than a traditional list")
 ```

-    Time it takes to add 1 to each element in a list withOUT NumPy: 0.07422400000000007
-    Time it takes to add 1 to each element in a list WITH NumPy: 0.003953999999999791
-    NumPy completes the operation 0.07027000000000028 seconds faster than a traditional list

 ## Simulations with NumPy